What is Railroad Heritage Weekend?

 11:30 a.m. & 2:30 p.m.

-See the equipment, tools, and machines that help keep our locomotives operating.
+See Locomotive No. 12 in the process of being restored, along with the equipment, tools, and machines that help keep our locomotives operating.
 Meet in front of the Shop five minutes prior to the scheduled tour.
 (Age 12 and under must be accompanied by an adult.)
-The Shop tour will be followed by a brief presentation on ETW&NC preservation projects.

 1:30 & 3:30 p.m.